MDR Services

 Malware used to gain access to a user’s systems and monitor their data, files, and behaviour.

-a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+A web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 It is one of the most common forms of cyber-attack.

 Operations that include direct nation-state activity and proxy activity carried out by criminals and so-called hacktivists.